 The West’s scenic drives and iconic vistas have long enticed all sorts of road trippers, from RV enthusiasts to impromptu weekenders.
 These days, another band of drivers has begun to brave the open road.
-The emergence of long-range electric cars—there are 10 U.S. models available that get more than 200 miles on a full battery, with more expected soon—has encouraged the rise of the electrified road trip.
+The emergence of long-range electric cars—there are more than 10 U.S. models available that get more than 300 miles on a full battery, with more expected soon—has encouraged the rise of the electrified road trip.
 An ever-growing network of charging stations helps too.

 Whether it’s your first all-electric drive or you’re gearing up for a long distance trip, these tips will help you get the most out of every charge, so you can spend more time exploring the West’s best sights and less time stressing about range.